valdelazarus/K-O/README.md

 <b>Game Overview<b>

- This is a 3D fighting game in which each level requires the player to defeat enemies in order to proceed.
+ <p>This is a 3D fighting game in which each level requires the player to defeat enemies in order to proceed.<p>